-Bard EUS students advocating for the health of Tivoli Bays during the March (Marsh) for Science.
+Bard students advocating for the health of Tivoli Bays during the March (Marsh) for Science.

 Bard engages in sustainability efforts on multiple fronts.

-The College offers undergraduate, graduate, and dual-degree programs in environmental studies, science and policy.
+The College offers an undergraduate concentration in environmental studies, and masters programs in environmental policy, climate science, environmental education and in business.
 Bard students, faculty, and staff work locally and nationally toward a future where we can thrive.
 Initiatives coordinated by the Bard Office of Sustainability (BOS) are taking the Annandale campus closer to its goal of achieving carbon neutrality by 2035.

 Bard Graduate Programs in Sustainability holds online informational sessions for prospective students to learn more about graduate school.